francesmx/CV/README.md

 "She has played a **fundamental role in promoting and implementing Agile working practices** across our Central Development function.
 This has lead to **increased productivity, output and overall levels of satisfaction**."
 Tara Hamilton-Whitaker, Director of Programmes at Time Inc UK.

-**"Anyone who meets her and doesn't make her an instant offer is making one of the biggest mistakes possible for their company."**
-Andy Jeffries, CTO at Absolute DevOps.

 ## Things I believe in:
 * **purpose-driven organisations**, e.g. Zappos, Medium, Makers Academy, and **bringing your whole self to work**
-* putting **customer and employee experience** at the heart of your organisation
+* putting both **customer and employee experience** at the heart of an organisation
-* doing a great job but **having a great time** doing it
+* doing a great job and **having a great time** doing it

 ## What I'm looking for:
-I have specific interests in:
+I am open to collaborations and opportunities associated with:
 * **positive psychology** / wellbeing / positive habit change
 * **classical music**, esp. breaking down barriers / learning to play / sharing favourite pieces / playing with others
 * **children**, encouraging their development, finding a way to balance working and parenting
 * **startups** / entrepreneurship / solving juicy problems elegantly
 * **bringing people together** / facilitating human connection

-So I am potentially open to collaborations and opportunities associated with these.
-I'm also open to pro-bono work for the right cause.

 I would love to combine my UX background with my development skills, because I get a lot of joy out of bringing ideas to life.
 I am familiar with Ruby (vanilla, Sinatra, Rails) and JavaScript (vanilla, jQuery, Meteor, React Native) and several testing frameworks, but could easily transfer to other languages and frameworks.